PostHog/posthog.com/contents/handbook/people/james-newseltter.md

 1. They create all the input needed to make informed decisions and give these to the engineers – e.g. data insights, competitor research, user research.
 Whats going on in the wider market.
 What are the competitor features we need to be aware of.
 Identify opportunites for the team (e.g. ltos of churn now, here's the data.
 How can we fix) etc..
 Stop giving them tickets, FFS.
 2. Dont outsource everything though.
 Engineers should still [talk to users](), and xyz.
 3. Course correction.
 They track the output so you know if the team is on the right track.
-If not, present the findings to yoru team and let your engineers decide what to do next.
+If not, present the findings to yoru team and let your engineers decide what to do next. (more on how to do this exactly later)

 Why?
 Something along the lines of enabling insteaf of controlling?